How to cite this paper

 occurrences of all names are stored in arrays indexed by length.
 Then the length-sorted

 arrays may each be inserted into the symbol table in turn.
-The advantage of this is that
+The advantage of this is

 a separate loop may be written for each length.
 Length sorting makes for very efficient

 name processing.
-For example hash value computations and name comparisons can be made by
+For example hash value computations and name comparisons can be made

 loading multibyte values and performing appropriate shifting and masking operations,